 Assets included in the Balance Sheet at current value are re-valued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the yearend but, as a minimum, at least once every five years.
+Assets not subject to formal valuation during the year of account are adjusted to current value at the year-end using indices provided by the Council's retained valuer.

 Assets are also assessed at each year end to determine whether there is any indication that an asset may be impaired.
-Where indications exist, and any possible differences are estimated to be material, an impairment loss is recognised.
+Where indications exist, and any possible differences are estimated to be material, an impairment loss is recognized.
+173 of 365